cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ```

 In this way, a module can gain permissioned access to a root account and any number of sub-accounts and send
 authenticated `Msg`s from these accounts.
-The `InvokeParams.Caller` parameter is used under the hood to
+The `Invoker` `caller` parameter is used under the hood to
-distinguish between different module accounts, but either way the `Invoker` only allows `Msg`s from either the
+distinguish between different module accounts, but either way the function returned by `Invoker` only allows `Msg`s
-root or a derived module account to pass through.
+from either the root or a derived module account to pass through.

+Note that `Invoker` returns a function itself based on the method passed in. this will allow client implementations
+in the future that cache the invoke function for each method type avoiding the overhead of hash table method lookup,
+reducing the overhead of this inter-module communication method to bare minimum required for checking permissions.

 ### `AppModule` Wiring and Requirements